April 21, 2021

 The National Park Authority is working hard to ensure support and guidance for land owners and land managers operating in the National Park is coordinated effectively during the Covid-19 pandemic.
 On this page you can find relevant information from partner organisations.

 Information and support relevant to National Park residents can also be found on our Advice to Communities page.
 Please check our Covid-19/Coronavirus digital advice hub for up-to-date support and advice on:

 The Scottish Government has published this statement on what exercising rights of access responsibly under the Land Reform (Scotland) Act 2003 means during the COVID-19 emergency.
-More information for land owners and managers can be found in the Outdoor Access Code Guidance for Land Managers from Scottish Natural Heritage.
+More information for land owners and managers can be found in the Outdoor Access Code Guidance for Land Managers from NatureScot.

-Household waste and recycling centres will begin to reopen from 1st June.
-However, we’re still supporting Zero Waste Scotland’s calls for everyone to remain vigilant to flytipping and would encourage you to report any sightings as soon as possible via Dumb Dumpers.
+We are continuing to supporting Zero Waste Scotland’s calls for everyone to remain vigilant to litter and flytipping and would encourage you to report any sightings as soon as possible via Dumb Dumpers.
 We’ll continue to work with Zero Waste Scotland and other partners as part of our Litter and Waste Prevention programme to ensure that flytipping in the National Park is minimised, with any incidents dealt with in a timely and appropriate manner.

 Further guidance for ecologists and fieldworkers is available from the Chartered Institute of Ecology and Environmental Management (CIEEM):